RavijaDul/FlareNet/README.md

 - Use Postgres GUI tools (like pgAdmin or DBeaver) to inspect the database if needed

-## ⚠️ Limitations & Issues
+## ⚠️ Limitations & Known Issues

-- Authentication & user roles missing – At this stage, the system does not include authentication, authorization, or multi-user role management.
-These features will be added in future phases.
-- Deployment not yet available – FlareNet currently runs only in a local development environment (Docker + local servers).
-A cloud deployment setup is not yet provided.
+- JWT authentication pending – Current implementation uses basic session-based authentication; token-based auth (JWT) will be added for enhanced security.
+- Mobile optimization needed – UI optimized for desktop browsers; responsive design for tablets and mobile devices in progress.
 - Adaptive learning requires user interaction – The system improves over time through user feedback; initial performance depends on base model accuracy.
+- Cloud deployment in progress – Database deployed on Supabase; full application deployment (frontend + backend) on AWS/Azure pending.